Click the "Select File" button above, and choose your LST file.

 Convert.Guru analyzes your LST file, detects the exact format, and lets you read the text inside.

-If you want to convert LST file to INDD, QXP, PUB, PMD, PM6, PM7, PM8, PM9, PM10, PM11, OMP or P65, you can use Notepad++ or similar software from the "Generic Data List" category.
+If you want to convert LST file to INDD, QXP, PUB, PMD, PM6, PM7, PM8, PM9, PM10, PM11, OMP or P65, you can use Notepad++ or similar software from the "Generic Text Data List" category.
 In the File menu, look for Save As… or Export….

-To convert MDI, PUB, PDP, PM4, P65, COMIC, WEBTEMPLATE, PMD, SPUB, INDD, PM5 or QXP files to LST, try Notepad++ or another comparable tool in the "Generic Data List" category.
+To convert MDI, PUB, PDP, PM4, P65, COMIC, WEBTEMPLATE, PMD, SPUB, INDD, PM5 or QXP files to LST, try Notepad++ or another comparable tool in the "Generic Text Data List" category.

 The LST Converter Story